 Wednesday, 10 June, 2020

 SallyAnn is currently a senior lead on the National Commission on the future of governance in the UK public sector.
-She co-authored Modern governance in the public sector and is specifically investigating the most productive ways for citizens to contribute to the future of the public sector.
-That work is addressing implications of activist, active and passive citizens in the future of governance.
-This research has a strong place-based focus and examines the role that public participation can play in local decision making.
+She is co-authored Modern governance in the public sector and is specifically investigating the most productive ways for citizens to contribute to the future of the public sector and the implications of activist, active and passive citizens in the future of governance.
+This research has a strong place-based focus and will examine the role public participation can play in local decision making.